ZanderUF/MSR_1D/PrecursorSolve/docs/source/input.rst

-ramp       yes or no    Perform a ramp perturbation or not zag        yes or no    Perform a zig-zag perturbation or not feed       Integer      0 - (default) no feedback 1 - temperature del        Double       Indicate fixed time step size, ex: 1E-5 tmax       Real         Indicate the total length of the simulation tin        Double       Beginning point of the perturbation nem        Integer      Number of equal spaced elements in the model npe        Integer      Number of nodes per element pipe       Integer      Number of elements in the outer circuit area       Real         Area of the fuel core [:math:`cm^2`] apip       Real         Area of the piping [:math:'cm^2'] mflow      Real         Mass flow rate [:math:`g/cm^3`]
+ramp       yes or no    Perform a ramp perturbation or not zag        yes or no    Perform a zig-zag perturbation or not feed       Integer      0 - (default) no feedback 1 - temperature rdpw       yes or no    Read power profile from a file del        Double       Indicate fixed time step size, ex: 1E-5 tmax       Real         Indicate the total length of the simulation tin        Double       Beginning point of the perturbation nem        Integer      Number of equal spaced elements in the model npe        Integer      Number of nodes per element pipe       Integer      Number of elements in the outer circuit inlt       Integer      Starting element of the inlet plenum scor       Integer      Starting element of the main core region ecor       Integer      Final element of the main core region outl       Integer      Final element of the outlet plenum area       Real         Area of the fuel core [:math:`cm^2`] apip       Real         Area of the piping [:math:'cm^2'] mflow      Real         Mass flow rate [:math:`g/cm^3`]